Mervill/SharpCircuit/README.md

 ## ToDo

 - Pass on all elements, turning relevant fields into properties and and privatizing/protecting everything else.
+- Give leads semantic names.
 - Ensure nothing relies on static reference objects / singletons.
-- Finish removing all the vestigial rendering code so we can use it as a library.
+- Finish removing all the vestigial rendering code.
 (Almost!)
+- Remove the -Elm suffix from circuit elements?
+- Uppercase or lowercase property names?
 - Add new serialization system (JSON).
+- Test everything.
 - Fix Scope.cs object and ScopeElm.cs
-- Remove the -Elm suffix from circuit elements?
-- Test everything.

 **API notes**